ankane/ahoy/README.md

 :exclamation: Not ready for production just yet

-You get:
+It’s all stored in **your database** so you can easily combine it with other data.

 - traffic source - referrer, referring domain, landing page, search keyword
 - location - country, region, and city
 - technology - browser, OS, and device type
 - utm parameters - source, medium, term, content, campaign

-It’s all stored in **your database** so you can easily combine it with other data.

 See which campaigns generate the most revenue effortlessly.